centau/ecr/docs/api/Registry.md

 - **Details**

-    Creates a new view with the specified components.
+    Creates a new view with the given components.

-    Entities in the view are guaranteed to have *at least* all of the specified components.
+    Entities in the view are guaranteed to have *at least all* of the specified components.

     Views are relatively cheap to create so it is encouraged to construct and throw them away after iteration on the fly.